iMovR Lander Standing Desk Review

 Other customization options include caster wheels, a wide array of standing mats, and every combination of monitor arms you can imagine.
 To round out your ergonomics, we always recommend a keyboard tray, of course, and with the Lander you have two excellent options.
 Add the built-in SteadyType® for the ultimate in neutral typing postures.
 Or, easily install iMovR’s new Trackless Ergonomic Keyboard Tray using the pre-drilled holes on the underside of the desk.
 Where older iMovR desk models were pre-drilled for the Stowaway Keyboard Tray, the new trackless model is even better, and much easier to install.

 Warranty and Shipping

-All iMovR desks now feature an industry-leading ten-year warranty on everything except the 3D-laminated desktop, which is covered for five years (most tops have a one-year warranty, if any).
+All iMovR desks now feature an industry-leading ten-year warranty on everything except the 3D-laminated and real wood desktops, which are covered for five years (most desk manufacturers offer no warranty on their tops, or one year at the most).
 Shipping to the lower 48 states is included in the price.
 Inquire through iMovR.com to get freight quotes for AK, HI, Canada and International.